General Statement of Policy

-Pancare will not charge for making a request for access or correcting of personal information.
-If an individual believes that the personal information that Pancare holds about the individual is inaccurate, incomplete, out-of-date, irrelevant or misleading, the individual may contact Pancare to have the information amended.
+Pancare will not charge for making a request for access or correcting personal information.
+If an individual believes that the personal information that Pancare holds about the individual is inaccurate, incomplete, out-of-date, irrelevant, or misleading, the individual may contact Pancare to have the information amended.

 Where Pancare is satisfied that the information should be corrected, Pancare will take reasonable steps to correct that information.
 If Pancare does not agree that the individual’s information needs correcting, Pancare will provide written notice of the decision, including the reasons and our complaint process if the individual is not satisfied with the decision.